-Overwhelmed with all the things you have to do to get ready for your twins?
+Overwhelmed with what to do to get ready for your twins?
 Check out this preparing for twins checklist so you don’t overlook important tasks.

 Everything moves pretty quickly in a twin pregnancy, don’t you think?

-And finally, we’re mentally preparing for twins and life with raising two babies.
+And finally, we’re mentally preparing for twins and a new lifestyle of raising two babies.
 What can already feel overwhelming—expecting a baby—is made even more so by the fact that we’re now dealing with two.

 Our window of a twin pregnancy feels shorter on both ends and crammed with tons of things to do in the middle.
-Whatever time we have during pregnancy can feel crazy and chaotic.
-We’re wondering how we’d survive with twins while dealing with the actual steps to getting ready for them.
+Whatever time we have during pregnancy can feel chaotic.
+We’re wondering how we’ll survive with twins while dealing with the actual steps to getting ready for them.